Status and Distribution

 Finding the Moth

 Larva: mines the stem and lowest parts of the leaves in the autumn, overwintering in the mine.
 In Spring it initially mines the reddish portion at the base of an overwintering leaf making an obscure, pale red, short, sinuous gallery in which the larva is invisible.
 It then moves into the green part of the leaf where the gallery becomes pale green and widens filling all or most of the width of the leaf (length 20-65mm).
-The larva and its greenish frass are still only barely visible and only when viewed from above.
-It appears not to change leaves and exits the leaf, once full fed, through a whole cut in the upperside of the leaf.
+The larva and its greenish frass are still only barely visible and only when viewed from above, or when backlit.
+It appears not to change leaves, although this has been observed in captivity (W. Langdon pers. comm.) and exits the leaf, once full fed, through a whole cut in the upperside of the leaf.

 Adult: can be disturbed from cottongrass during the day, flies in the evening and later comes to light.
 Has been observed flying over pools at sunset before settling on grasses and cotton-grass.